 Ca 1860, found on Kangwha Island.
 Certified palace document box; paulownia wood, mother-of-pearl inlaid.
 30.5″ L, 14.75″ W, 18.25″ H

 This box was used to store documents.
 The mother-of-pearl (nacre from lining of abalone and not the common oyster) signifies “Loyalty to the King” in that era, so this box probably belonged to a high official, with connection to the palace.
 It is a valuable piece certified by a Professor of Korean History and Antiquity as rare.
 The outside condition is very good but the paper lining inside is torn.
 (Paper lining was done in most furniture in Korea because the weather is very humid in Korea in the summer and climate control was not invented).
 The iron lock-plate is hand-made and original.
-This is such a beautifully decorated piece, with a stand made for it, would make an elegant side table in a traditional or contemporary setting.
+This is such a uniquely decorated piece, with a stand made for it, would make an elegant side table in any traditional or contemporary setting.